Skip to Main Content

 Easement data is currently collected from agencies and organizations with little to no modifications or corrections.
 The records in the database are meant to reflect the generalized easement location and size.
 The accuracy of each easement boundary varies greatly.

-The database structure of CCED is a mirror of the NCED schema.
+The database structure of CCED is a mirror of the NCED schema (opens in new window) .
 This allows for more seamless integration of the California data into the national database.